-3. How should one practice the truth in order to enter truth reality?
+3. How one should put God’s words into practice in order to enter truth reality

 Relevant Words of God: